 When planning the big move to university, insurance is often well down the list of 'must do's' - but we believe its critical both for students and their parents that students not only cover themselves properly, but also that they find a policy that will suit the requirements of the life they are about to lead.

 Unfortunately its a fact of life that theft rates are higher on a university campus or in student digs than they are in the parental home - and not surprisingly, given all the attractions that will be on offer, students do not always pay the highest attention to protecting themselves when living on their own for the first time.
-This is why student insurance is an essential to sort before you start the year, a popular choice amongst our customers is cover4insurance's student insurance.
+This is why student insurance is an essential to sort before you start the year.

 Before you start searching for student contents and possessions insurance do make sure you not already covered though - many students can find they are already insured to a greater or lesser extent - either through the home insurance policy that covers their parents property or through a block policy organised by the university.
 Do read the small print though as cover is often limited to possessions whilst in the students room, and excludes high value items such as laptops and mobile phones.